vhaudiquet/ubuntu-project-docs/docs/MIR/main-inclusion-review.md

 First, the process makes the **reporter** think about the package or packages they want to own.
 Then, the **reviewer** checks what is submitted and either approves or raises issues.
-Finally, any such issues are resolved, and then the process is complete.
+Finally, any such issues are resolved by the **reporter**, and then the process is complete and the package can be promoted.

 ::::{card-carousel} 3